← Sample Reports

 04

-• Fleet valuation and condition — 12 owned service vehicles are a meaningful asset, but a buyer will want condition assessments, maintenance records, and a replacement schedule.
+• Fleet condition and CapEx requirements — 12 owned vehicles are a tangible asset, but buyers want model years, mileage, maintenance records, and estimated replacement cycle.

 05

 Customer concentration No single customer exceeds 10% of revenue.
 Widely distributed residential and small commercial base.
-A genuine strength.
+Clean signal.
 Low

-Revenue quality 25–49% contracted recurring is below the threshold most buyers consider a recurring revenue business.
-Remainder is repeat but not contracted.
+Revenue quality 25–49% recurring is below the threshold most buyers consider compelling.
+Remainder is project-based or uncontracted repeat.
+Mixed model introduces forecasting uncertainty.
 Moderate

-Financing / bankability SBA-financeable given fleet assets, operating history, and EBITDA.
-Key man dependency and prior offers may raise lender questions requiring a defined transition period.
+Financing / bankability SBA-financeable given fleet assets and operating history.
+Key man dependency and thin management bench will raise lender questions.
+SBA lenders may require a consulting agreement as a loan condition.
 Moderate

 06